MvvmCross/MvvmCross/docs/_documentation/upgrading/upgrade-to-mvvmcross-60.md

 As part of the Setup improvements, we have removed all parameters from constructors and moved them to a new method: `PlatformInitialize`.
 The SetupSingleton that existed previously only on Android has been extended and it now exists for all platforms.

+### AppStart
+It is no longer necessary that you call AppStart by yourself.
+All visual initialization code can now be done by MvvmCross automatically.
+If you need to provide a hint to it (if you are for example using push notifications), then you just need to override the method `GetAppStartHint` on the class where you used to call the code to run the AppStart.
+In case you need further control over what happens, you can override `RunAppStart`.

 ### Plugins

 #### Color
 - On Android, the method `ToAndroidColor` was renamed to `ToNativeColor` in order to match all other platforms.

 #### DownloadCache
-- `DownloadCache` was removed in v6.0.
+`DownloadCache` was removed in v6.0, as well as `MvxImageView` and all the related code.
 Reason being is that there were multiple ancient issues around it and its implementation wasn't as clean as we would have liked.
 There are also multiple more efficient alternatives, like [FFImageLoading](https://github.com/luberda-molinet/FFImageLoading/wiki/MvvmCross).

 ### ViewPresenters
 - `IMvxOverridePresentationAttribute.PresentationAttribute` now takes a `MvxViewModelRequest` as parameter.